-1 Click [Layout] in the Spreadsheet group of the Home tab to open the Spreadsheet Layouts window.
+- 1. Open the Spreadsheet Layouts window: - On the ribbon, from the Sequence group on the Home tab, click Layout. - In classic view, click View > Spreadsheet Layout. - 2.
 This window lists the layouts set up for the current spreadsheet sequence.

-Figure 16: Selecting a Spreadsheet Layout for Modification
+Selecting a Spreadsheet Layout for Modification

-- 2 Click a button in the Spreadsheet Layouts window to continue. - To set up a new layout, click [Add] and type a name for the new layout to add it to the list. - To modify an existing layout, select the layout in the list and click [Edit] to set the options in the Modify Spreadsheet Layout window. - To rename a layout, select an existing layout from the list and click [Rename]. - To delete a layout from the list, select the layout in the list and click [Delete]. - 3 Set the options in the Modify Spreadsheet Layout window. - To show a column in the spreadsheet, select the corresponding Visible check box. - To hide a column, clear the corresponding Visible check box. - 4 Click [OK] to save the spreadsheet layout and close the Modify Spreadsheet Layout window.
+- 3. Set the options in the Modify Spreadsheet Layout window. - To show a column in the spreadsheet, select the corresponding Visible check box. - To hide a column, clear the corresponding Visible check box. - 4.
+Click [OK] to save the spreadsheet layout and close the Modify Spreadsheet Layout window.